AhmedFouadAli/okoul_challenge_recipes_flutter/README.md

 We understand that seeing our project in action is essential to understanding its full potential.
 That's why we've included screenshots and demo videos to showcase our project's UI and functionality.

-But we also want to acknowledge the incredible work of our UI/UX designer, [Designer's Name], who has been instrumental in creating the stunning visuals and intuitive user experience that you see in these screenshots and demo videos.
+But we also want to acknowledge the incredible work of our UI/UX designer,  Fatimah Alamoudi, who has been instrumental in creating the stunning visuals and intuitive user experience that you see in these screenshots and demo videos.

-To learn more about [Designer's Name] and her/his contributions to our project, check out the [Designer](#designer)  section below .
+To learn more about  Fatimah Alamoudi and her contributions to our project, check out the [Designer](#designer)  section below .

 Note to see all the UI and video go to this section: [Photo/Video Gallery](#photovideo-gallery)